enkidevs/curriculum/SQL/DDL/data-types/encoding-and-collation.md

 ---
 ## Practice

-As of now, the most used character encoding is
+As of now, the most recommended character encoding is

 ???